 If you don’t have an employer-sponsored retirement account, you can still find ways to invest money.
 The easiest way to do so is paying yourself first.
 Essentially, you decide how much you want to invest.
 Then you go to your investment provider and set up automatic transfers that will come out of your checking account the day after your paycheck is deposited.

 This way, you won’t simply invest whatever is left over at the end of the month.
 Instead, you’ll invest the same amount each paycheck.
 My wife and I use this method to fund our Roth IRAs.

 You can also implement the automatic increases that some employers offer with just a bit of work.
 Pick your go-to calendar application and set future reminders to increase your contributions as often as you want.
 When the reminder goes off, increase your automatic transfer amount.

 5. The Monthly Expenses That You Don’t Value

 This method has the greatest upside when it comes to finding money to invest.
 All you need to do is take a look at your monthly spending.
 Make a list of your expenditures and put a mark next to categories that you feel don’t give you enough value for the money you lay out.
 These could be dining out, car payments, memberships, subscriptions, or any number of other expenses.
-Then cut back your spending in those categories to a level based on value and use the money you save for investing.
+Then cut back your spending in those categories and use the money you save to start investing.

 Finding ways to invest money doesn’t have to be difficult.
-You simply have to take action.
-Once you get over the initial resistance, you’ll be investing on a regular basis in no time.
+You simply have to be decisive in your mindset, knowing that you don’t have to start with a large nest egg.
+That is built over time with good habits and the magic of compound interest.
+Once you see how much it benefits you, you'll be investing on a regular basis in no time.